-1 Partially Meets School's average proficiency rate meets or exceeds the average performance of students in schools they might otherwise attend in one or two subjects (math, reading and science) but not all three.
-0 Does Not Meet School's average proficiency rate is less than the average performance of students in schools they might otherwise attend.
-Evidenc Evidence / Source: Minnesota Department of Education Analysis Analysis:
+• Imbedded WBWF Standard: All third-graders can read at grade-level.
+2 Meets School's average proficiency rate exceeds the average performance students in schools they might otherwise attend.
+School's average proficiency rate meets or exceeds the average 1 Partially Meets performance of students in schools they might otherwise attend in one or two subjects (math, reading and science) but not all three.
+School's average proficiency rate is less than the average performance 0 Does Not Meet of students in schools they might otherwise attend.

+Evidence / Source: Minnesota Department of Education

+Analysis: